 Concierge services.
 Paying for food.
 Offering benefits to help people get to a from work.
 Or dare we say it…wellness benefits?

 4. Emphasis on Referrals

-Many companies offer referral programs to find new employees.
+Many companies offer referral programs to find new employees (this is similar to how companies use referral reward incentives in their sales and marketing programs).
 Referral hires are 14% more likely to retain employment within the company.
 Salesforce acquires 58% of their new hires from employee referrals.
 They have been known to give referral rewards such as first class round trip tickets to a destination of their choice!